 Located in Ballyconneely in the Galway County Region, this detached holiday home is 10 km from Clifden.
 Guests benefit from free WiFi and private parking available on site.
 A dishwasher, a microwave and a fridge can be found in the kitchen.

-Featuring a patio, Doon House is a holiday home, set in Ballyconneely.
-The property is 10 km from Clifden and boasts views of the lake.
+Cottage 207 - Ballyconneely offers accommodation in Ballyconneely.
+The property is 8 km from Clifden and features views of the lake.
 Free private parking is available on site.
 There is a dining area and a kitchen.
 A TV is offered.